-- The REC: BEE shall include no fewer than five members who collectively have experience and expertise in the use of potentially hazardous organisms and materials and the capability to assess the safety of proposed research, teaching and or testing activities and to identify any potential risk to public health or the environment. - 2.
+- The REC: BES shall include no fewer than five members who collectively have experience and expertise in the use of potentially hazardous organisms and materials and the capability to assess the safety of proposed research, teaching and or testing activities and to identify any potential risk to public health or the environment. - 2.
 Membership must include, but is not limited to the following areas of expertise: - a.
-A Biosafety Officer when protocols involving BL3, BL4 and Larger Scale Research (defined as greater than 10 litres) are reviewed. - b.
+A Biosafety Officer when rDNA or sNA protocols involving BSL3, BSL4 and Larger Scale Research (defined as greater than 10 litres) are reviewed. - b.
 An expert in plant, plant pathogen, and/or plant pest containment principles when protocols including these organisms are reviewed. - c.
-An expert in animal containment principles when protocols including animals are reviewed. - d.
-An expert in human gene transfer when recombinant DNA protocols involving human subjects are reviewed.
+An expert in animal containment principles when protocols including animals or animal pathogens are reviewed.

-- e.
-A nanotechnology expert when protocols involving nanomaterials are reviewed. - f.
-An expert in policies, applicable law, standards of professional conduct and practice. - g.
-An expert in research ethics (if available). - h.
-Any other expert as required for the protocol(s) being reviewed and as determined by the chairperson. - i.
+- d.
+An expert in gene therapy when protocols involving human subjects are reviewed. - e.
+An expert in GMOs when protocols involving GMOs are reviewed. - f.
+A nanotechnology expert when protocols involving nanomaterials are reviewed. - g.
+An expert in policies, applicable law, standards of professional conduct and practice. - h.
+An expert in Occupational Health and Safety. - i.
+A member representing the laboratory technical staff - j.
+An expert in research ethics (if available). - k.
+Any other expert as required for a specific protocol(s) being reviewed, as and when determined by the chairperson. - I. The committee may co-opt additional affiliated or non-affiliated members when necessary. - m.
+The committee may consult external experts to assist them with the review of a particular protocol, as and when necessary. - n.
 Two members not affiliated with the institution (apart from their membership on the committee) that represents the interests of the surrounding community with respect to health and protection of the environment. - 3.
-The Manager: Research Support shall serve as an alternate member when needed to meet quorum. - A non-voting representative from the Division for Research Development serves as the committee secretary and Biosafety and Environmental Ethics administrator. - 5.
-Members are recruited by the Senior Director: Research and Innovation with assistance from the REC: BEE chair and relevant deans. - 6.
-Members are appointed for a period of two years, with appointment to consecutive terms possible. - 7.
-Membership may be suspended by a majority vote for committee members who attend less than 50% of the scheduled meetings over a one-year period. - The chairperson and Vice-chairperson of the committee will be senior researchers and are elected by the members of the committee after a formal nomination process which shall occur prior to the convened meeting where said election takes place. - 9.
-No member of the committee shall be held personally liable for any act committed or omitted by the committee, or member of the committee, in good faith in the course of his/her REC duties. - 10.
-The committee may co-opt additional affiliated or non-affiliated members when necessary. - 11.
-The committee may consult external experts to assist them with the review of a particular protocol, when and if necessary. - 12.
-An up-to-date list of committee members identified by name, earned degrees, representative capacity; indication of experience sufficient to describe each member's chief anticipated contributions to REC: BEE deliberations; and any employment or other relationship between each member and the institution, will be retained at the administrative office and be publicly available.
-All members must supply the administrative office with a brief updated CV summary every year.
+The Director: Research Integrity and National Grants shall serve as an alternate member when needed to meet quorum. - 4.
+A non-voting representative from the Division for Research Development (DRD) shall serve as the committee secretary and REC: BES administrator. - 5.
+Members are recruited by the Director: Research Integrity and National Grants with assistance from the REC: BES chair and relevant deans. - 6.
+Members are appointed for a period of two years and they may be re-appointed for consecutive terms. - 7.
+Committee members, who attend fewer than 50% of the scheduled meetings, without submitting apologies, over a one-year period, may be suspended through a majority vote of the committee. - 8.
+The chairperson and vice-chairperson of the committee will be senior researchers affiliated with SU.
+A formal nomination process shall be undertaken prior to the convened meeting where the chairperson and vice-chairperson will be elected by the members of the committee.

+- 9. No member of the committee shall be held personally liable for any act committed or omitted by the committee, or member of the committee, in good faith in the course of his/her REC: BES duties. - 10.
+An up-to-date list of committee members identified by name, earned degrees, representative capacity, an indication of experience sufficient to describe each member's chief anticipated contributions to REC: BES deliberations, and any employment or other relationship between each member and the institution, will be retained at the administrative office and available on request.
+All members must supply the administrative office with a brief updated CV summary upon appointment and term renewal.